 WPA2 is encryption technology used in WLAN network communication between a client and an access point (AP).
 To connect to each other, both the AP and client need to know a pre-shared key (PSK), which they exchange in a WPA handshake before opening an encrypted channel between them.

 Normally, breaking WPA2 encryption requires performing an air capture on an AP and client (also known as a supplicant) where the full handshake is visible, or just fetching the pairwise master key identifier (PMKID) from the AP.
 Once this is accomplished, you have all the information needed for brute-forcing the WPA2 PSK.
 The time needed to obtain the PSK depends on your hardware and the PSK length.
 But sometimes getting past WPA2 encryption takes a bit of luck, and it happens in less than a second.

-In early August of 2018, I was finishing up new versions of the test suites for Defensics by Synopsys, which provides fuzz testing, or fuzzing, for a wide variety of protocols.
+In early August of 2018, I was finishing up new versions of the test suites for Defensics fuzz testing, which provides fuzzing for a wide variety of protocols.
 Fuzzing is a testing method where the tool sends malformed inputs to discover potential security vulnerabilities in software.
 This malformed input, comprising unexpected or invalid data, is called an anomalous test case.

 Some of my last additions to the test suite were a couple of new anomalous test cases and SafeGuard results.
 SafeGuard is a patented feature that allows Defensics to recognize situations that go against the specification or best practices—for example, when the system under test (SUT) selects a weak encryption scheme, or when authentication credentials are sent in plaintext.